 5. Shop local at a Farmer’s Market.
 Stock up on goodies and have a picnic in your favourite spot.
 Loch Lomond Shores Market now takes place every weekend (from 10am-4pm on Saturdays and Sundays) and Helensburgh Market in the Square runs on the second Saturday of each month.

-6. Feast on delicious food and drink: sample the arctic char at The Oak Tree Inn, home-made ice-cream from St. Mocha Kiosk on Luss Pier, a new menu at Lodge on Loch Lomond Hotel, locally sourced seafood from Cattle & Creel, Helensburgh, daily delights at Sugar Boat, and lots more options.
+6. Feast on delicious food and drink: sample the arctic char at The Oak Tree Inn, home-made ice-cream from St. Mocha Kiosk on Luss Pier, a new menu at Lodge on Loch Lomond Hotel, locally sourced seafood from Cattle & Creel, Helensburgh, daily delights at Loch Lomond Arms Hotel, and lots more options.

 7. Have an outdoors adventure with Treezone Loch Lomond, a speedboat tour with Loch Lomond Leisure, gorge walking with In Your Element - you name it, you can do it in and around Loch Lomond!

 8. Enjoy a local festival or event.
 Find more details of all events on our What's On page.

 9. Rainy day options?
 Enjoy a whisky tour at one of two fantastic local distilleries: Glengoyne or Auchentoshan.
 Catch a movie at The Tower Digital Arts Centre, Helensburgh, visit Dumbarton Castle and the nearby Denny Tank (Scottish Maritime Museum) or take a trip to Stirling Castle.

 10. Experience wonderful wildlife and nature.
 Try a weekend nature walk with RSPB Loch Lomond, family-friendly activities and walks at the Lodge Forest Visitor Centre, Aberfoyle, or lots of activities to choose from in Loch Lomond and The Trossachs National Park.